hjcenry/ktucp-netty/README.en.md

 # Why use multiple networks为什么要使用多网络

 According to[Origin author's recommendations on the use of KCP](https://github.com/skywind3000/kcp/wiki/Cooperate-With-Tcp-Server)
-In practice, it is best to use TCP and UDP for the following reasons:
+In practice, it is best to use TCP and UDP:
 1. The Chinese network is special, and UDP packets may be blocked by the firewall
 2. When LB is used on the TCP network, one end of the TCP network may fail to detect the connection of the other end
 3. A reliable TCP connection can be used as the standby line.
 When UDP fails, the standby TCP connection can be used